|Published:||Dec 18, 2013 11:04 AM EST|

-TALLAHASSEE, Fla.
-(AP) - Nearly half of Florida's high schools received an A grade for the 2011-12 school year.
+LEE COUNTY, Fla. - Sunshine State students are scoring higher than years past, setting a record.
+Nearly half of Florida's high schools received "A" grades for the 2012-2013 school year.